qiushiyan/qiushiyan.dev/content/posts/text-classification/index.md

 #> ℹ Please use `linewidth` instead.
 ```

-![Classificationm metrics across strength of L1
+![Classification metrics across strength of L1
 regularization](index_files/figure-commonmark/unnamed-chunk-15-1.png)

 Ok, the two metrics both display a monotone decrease as lambda
 increases, but does not exhibit much change once lambda is greater than
-0.1, which is essentailly random guess according to the author’s
+0.1, which is essentially random guess according to the author’s
 respective proportion of appearance in the data.
 This plot shows that
 the model is generally better at small penalty, suggesting that the
 majority of the predictors are fairly important to the model.
 We may
-lean towards larger penalty with slightly worse performance, bacause
+lean towards larger penalty with slightly worse performance, because
 they lead to simpler models.
 It follows that we may want to choose
-lambda in top rows in the following data frame
+lambda in top rows in the following data frame.

 ``` r
 top_models <- logistic_results %>%